Words by Dalene Heck / Photography by Dalene & Pete Heck

 Francisco, along with many of the guides at the city’s Museo de la Revolución, was a member of the guerrilla forces that powered the rebel Frente Sandinista de Liberación Nacional (FSLN) to victory.
 He led us through the dilapidated and bullet-ridden rooms of the museum that stand as living testaments to what the city endured.
 The newspaper clippings, photos, and other relics, though thoughtfully arranged, were old and wearing thin.
 Pete and I tried to read as much as we could with our limited Spanish, but most often just stood and uttered in awe of what Francisco was telling us in his perfect English.

-Francisco told us of his decades of involvement, and revealed his struggles with PTSD, which is not at all surprising given the devastating affects of the revolution and the fallout that continued.
+Francisco told us of his decades of involvement and revealed his struggles with PTSD, which is not at all surprising given the devastating effects of the revolution and the fallout that continued.

 It is safe, Francisco kept insisting, but if you fall through, don’t worry.
 We have free health care here.